ITI/ICS-Security-Tools/protocols/README.md

 * [Langsec DNP3 Parser](https://github.com/pesco/dnp3) - Parsing DNP3 using parser combinators in C.

 ### Fuzzing
-* [AEGIS Fuzzer](https://www.automatak.com/aegis/) - Aegis™ is a smart fuzzing framework for a growing number of protocols that can identify robustness and security issues in communications software before it is deployed in a production system.
+* [AEGIS Fuzzer](https://www.automatak.com/aegis/) - Aegis™ is a smart fuzzing framework for a growing number of protocols that can identify robustness and security issues in communications software before it is deployed in a production system. **[commercial]** Early Open Source version is mirrored here: [Open-Source](aegis-opensource).

 ## 61850
 ### Protocol Implementation
 * [libIEC61850](http://libiec61850.com/libiec61850/) - open source library for IEC 61850.
 * [rapid61850](https://github.com/stevenblair/rapid61850) - Rapid-prototyping protection and control schemes with IEC 61850

+## General Protocol Fuzzing
+* [AFL](http://lcamtuf.coredump.cx/afl/) - American fuzzy lop is a security-oriented fuzzer that employs a novel type of compile-time instrumentation and genetic algorithms to automatically discover clean, interesting test cases that trigger new internal states in the targeted binary.

 (creative commons license)